Engine swap advice

 • 48,601 POSTS

-Check to see if it 's the correct flywheel there are a cople different ones.
-If it's an automatic the converter may have slipped forward and that is your problem.
-If it didi dont' be surprised if it broke your oil pump in transmission either.
+check to see if it 's the correct flywheel there are a cople different ones. if it's an automatic the converter may have slipped forward and that is your problem. if it didi dont' be surprised if it broke your oil pump in transmission either.

-Tuesday, April 21st, 2020 AT 11:40 AM (Merged)
+Apr 21, 2020 at 11:40 AM (Merged)

 MUSTANGDOS70